THE KICKSTARTER PROJECT – GIVE AIDEN A HAND – IS LIVE.

 Six-year-old Aiden Strickland’s world has changed drastically in a short time.
 Aiden has lost the use of his right hand, his ability to walk, and the ability to hold his head upright due to a rare genetic condition similar to ALS.
-Aiden was playing tee ball in May of 2013, but by mid-June, he was in a wheelchair.
+Aiden was playing tee ball in May of 2013, but by mid-June of that same year, he was in a wheelchair.
 Fortunately, his attitude remains positive, and he is determined to do things for himself.

 Name: Aiden Phillip Strickland